27-Year-Old Right Wing – Free Agent

 Zach Boychuk Contract Information:

-Signed a professional tryout agreement with Arizona in September of 2016.
+Signed a contract with KHL Novosibirsk Sibir in October of 2016.

 To instantly reveal our fantasy analysis of every player – including Zach Boychuk – simply subscribe now.

 Age is determined on October 1st of each season.No Yes

 Zach Boychuk: Past News Updates ( ▲ View most recent update )

 There was no outlook written for Zach Boychuk.

 Boychuk split the 2014-15 season between the NHL and AHL, tallying 30 combined points in 70 games, with just six of those coming in his 31 games with the Hurricanes.
 The 25-year-old was actually placed on waivers twice by the ‘Canes last season, but reported back to the minors both times when no other team stepped up to claim him.
 Now entering his eighth season in Carolina, Boychuk figures to once again compete for an NHL roster spot during training camp this upcoming season.
 However, unless he really turns some heads, he is expected to once again open the season at AHL Charlotte.

 Boychuk fits the mold of a two-way forward.
 Unfortunately, his size really works against him at the pro level.
 He recorded 43 points, including 20 assists, and a plus-8 rating in 49 AHL games last season.
 Boychuk will start the season in AHL Charlotte.